moknah/consol/README.md

 `--hackOnlyFans`    Hack OnlyFans.
 `--hackRoblox`      Hack into Roblox.
-`--hackJohnHammond` Hack John Hammond's Discord
+`--hackJohnHammond` Hack John Hammond's Discord `--swat`            Call a SWAT team to that annoying player's house.
+`--ddos`            DDOS that other annoying player.

 ## System requirements
 `consol` needs to be run from Kali Linux.
 This is the operating system that hackers use.
+There is no other.

 ## Issues
 Any issue with `consol` should be reported on [GitHub](https://github.com/moknah/consol/issues).